ngkimtran/pet-adoption-app/README.md

 # pet-adoption-app

+#### The page might take long to load due to low memory on backend server.
+Please be patient when browsing and thank you for understanding :)

 #### If you would like to see logged in user behavior but does not want to create an account, use:
 ##### User:
  - username: mluuka